MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 ## Install Power Virtual Agents extensions

 Power Virtual Agents lets you seamlessly hand off voice and text-based conversations to human agents using the Chat Add-in for Dynamics 365 Customer Service.
-[Install Power Virtual Agents extensions](/power-virtual-agents/configuration-hand-off-omnichannel#install-extension-solutions).
 For your bot to hand off conversations to the omnichannel interface, you must install the Power Virtual Agents extension solutions for Dynamics 365 Customer Service.

 To do so, perform the following steps:
 1. [Ensure the prerequisites are met](/power-virtual-agents/configuration-hand-off-omnichannel#prerequisites).